pikecoin/PIC/README.md

 You are welcome to take on new features or fix bugs!
 See [here](CONTRIBUTING.md) for how to get involved.

-For help and general questions about BX-bot, check out the [Gitter](https://gitter.im/BX-bot/Lobby) channel.
+For help and general questions about picoin, check out the [Gitter](https://gitter.im/picoin/Lobby) channel.

 ## Testing
 The bot has undergone basic unit testing on a _best-effort_ basis.